 In the case of Phoenix's latest and fifth record, Bankrupt!, the process brought the band to knew levels of instrumental complexity.
 The music is glossier than anything they've done before and thick with details.

 "Well, I think the songs are more complex -- you know, richer -- and they have more layers.
 So I feel that you have to fight a bit to conquer them as a listener, but when you do there's a bigger satisfaction in the end," Branco said.
-"Well, that's my hope.
-That's what we try to do.
-Something that would last a long time -- a longer kind of pleasure."

 Of course, that takes time.
 Most bands would acknowledge that to be true.
 Phoenix, though, took a notable amount of time.
 Maybe it felt particularly long because 2009's Wolfgang Amadeus Phoenix was the breakthrough hit record that left people eager for more.
 It's Never Been Like That, released in 2006, did pretty well on American soil, but wasn't the synth-charged indie hit Wolfgang became.
 By the time Bankrupt! was announced, anticipation was high, and Phoenix had worked on the record over all the years in between.